 The downside of the Parker Safety Razor Synthetic is how the bristles feel stiff and springy when used.
 This means they will fling soap and water everywhere as you lather up.
 The small knot, domed shape, and wide flare result in low density, and it fails to load up the harder soaps.
 Because of this, you could find it difficult to have a good lather.

-Frank Shaving Pur-Tech Synthetic team pride themselves on their sharp attention to detail.
-Because of this, they have had the chance to advance their product as needed, and the brushes have been known for high quality while still maintaining cost effectiveness.
+Frank Shaving Pur-Tech Synthetic team pride itself on their sharp attention to detail.
+Because of this, they have had the chance to advance their product as needed, and the brushes have been known for high quality while still maintaining cost-effectiveness.
 In fact, the Frank Shaving Pur-Tech Synthetic costs $30.98.
-A lot of shavers have commented on how surprised they were that they bristles were so soft.
+A lot of shavers have commented on how surprised they were that their bristles were so soft.
 On top of that, they lather the face well.

 - Price: $30.98